mansakondo/activemodel-embedding/README.md

 - Add support for nested attributes.
 - Emulate persistence to update specific objects.
 - Provide a way to resolve constants, so that we can use the relative name of a constant instead of it's full name.
-For example, `"::MARC::Record::Field"` could be referred as `"Field"` in our example.
+For example, `"MARC::Record::Field"` could be referred as `"Field"` in our example.

 And that's what this extension does.
 (Nothing fancy, in fact the code is quite simple.
 So don't